 - Port of Spain to Arima (and onward to Sangre Grande) – Red Band (East)

-- Port of Spain to Diego Martin (or Chaguaramas) – Yellow Band (West)
+- Port of Spain to Diego Martin, Petit Valley or Chaguaramas – Yellow Band (West)

 - Port of Spain to San Fernando (passing Curepe, Chaguanas and Couva) – Green Band (South)

 - San Fernando to Princes Town (and onward to Mayaro) – Black Band (South)

 - South of San Fernando (Point Fortin, Cedros and Siparia) – Brown Band (South)

 Taxis are privately owned cars that carry license plate numbers beginning with an H – e.g. HBB 0000.
 These are officially licensed taxis.
 They operate on specific routes but can go off-route for an additional fee.
 The fares are fixed and are posted on signs inside the taxi.

 Taxis are shared in Trinidad and Tobago so be vigilant of other passengers.
 It is recommended that women do not travel in vehicles where there are predominantly men.